 In the Middle Ages, a royal abbey grew up around the chapel.
 The Montmartre Abbey, founded by King Louis VI in 1133 was a Benedictine abbey for women.

-The abbey of Montmartre was dismantled in 1792, during the French Revolution and its occupants executed or scattered.
+The abbey of Montmartre was dismantled in 1792, during the French Revolution and its occupants were executed or scattered.
 The 70-year-old abbess, Marie-Louis de Montmorency-Laval was guillotined on the 24th of July 1794 and her body was buried in the Picpus cemetery.

 With the creation of départements in France, the commune of Montmartre was included in the département of Seine (now Paris).
 The village was temporary renamed as Mont-Marat during the Revolution in honour of the radical politician assassinated in 1793.

 In 1860, the village of Montmartre was annexed by the city of Paris.
 The mount was known for its stone quarries and gypsum mines, windmills as well as vineyards.
 From the mid-19th century, it became a popular place thanks to the opening of many cafés, cabarets and dancing halls (guinguettes).